duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 #### Another example: MIT's Moral Machine

-- Explain about the Moral Machine.
+- Explain the Moral Machine.

-Better: Exerice: Students can try out some of the questions of the Moral Machine on this interactive [website](https://ici.radio-canada.ca/info/2019/voitures-autonomes-dilemme-tramway/index-en.html)
+Better: Exerise: Students can try out some of the questions of the Moral Machine on this interactive [website](https://ici.radio-canada.ca/info/2019/voitures-autonomes-dilemme-tramway/index-en.html)

 - Explain that the Moral Machine focuses on nine different themes

 - Note about the correlation between results of the Moral Machine and culture and economics

-See: Students may read this [article](https://www.technologyreview.com/2018/10/24/139313/a-global-ethics-study-aims-to-help-ai-solve-the-self-driving-trolley-problem/) to learn more about the experiment and findings.
+See also: Students may read this [article](https://www.technologyreview.com/2018/10/24/139313/a-global-ethics-study-aims-to-help-ai-solve-the-self-driving-trolley-problem/) to learn more about the experiment and findings.

 Note: While this is presented in a very game-like way, it is very interesting to take into consideration moral concepts that we think about in extreme situations.

 #### Security, on time, backups, as these systems become relied upon

-- Explain that there are many systems in society that utilize autonomous systems that are important to society.
+- Explain that there are many systems in society that utilize autonomous systems that are important to society

 - Explain open source and close sourced code

-- Explain there has been ongoing debate whether important systems and algorithms should be close or open sourced.
+     - Should important systems/algorithms be close or open sourced?

 - Explain an interesting question: how much trust do we put into these autonomous systems?
 People can easily use these systems in ways that are beyond what developers anticipate.

+#### An example: Use of Biometric Data in Society
+- Give examples of systems have begun using biometric data
+      -
+- Explain what
+- Explain why biometric data is good to use:
+     - relatively difficult to create false data
+     - unique to each person

+- Disadvantages

 #### An example: Autonomous Systems Used in Social Credit System Development in China

-- Can explain example of a system that utilizes AI: China's Social Credit System
+- Explain example of a system that utilizes AI: China's Social Credit System

-- Explain disadvantages/concerns with the use of China's social credit system (ie social inequality and alienation, lack of free market) and explain benefits (ie: reduce the amount of crimes/bad habits).
+- Explain disadvantages/concerns and benefits with the use of China's social credit system
+     - concerns: social unequality, alienation, lack of free market
+     - benefits: reduction in crimes/bad habits

 See: [article](https://time.com/collection/davos-2019/5502592/china-social-credit-score/) on China's Social Credit System